schneems/ruby_javascript_data_viz/README.md

     > $('td').first().parent().toggle();

 What happened when you hit enter?
-The table didn't dissapear, but why?
+The table didn't disappear, but why?
 If you inspect the html (right click >> inspect, or click on the "elements" tab in the inspector) you can see that the table cells `td` are inside of table rows `tr`

     <tr>